fusonic/php-http-kernel-extensions/README.md

    to transport the request data (aka data transfer objects) from your controller to your business logic.
 In
     addition it will also validate the resulting object with Symfony Validation if you set validation annotations.

-- Mapping will only happen for classes which implement the `Fusonic\HttpKernelExtensions\Dto\RequestDto` [interface](src/Dto/RequestDto.php).
+- Mapping will only happen for parameters accompanied by the `Fusonic\HttpKernelExtensions\Attribute\FromRequest` [attribute](src/Attribute/FromRequest.php).
-  If it's not implemented it will just be skipped.
-It is only a marker interface and will not force you to implement anything.
-With PHP 8 and native attributes we are probably going to add an attribute to accomplish the same thing.
 - Strong type checks will be enforced for PUT, POST, PATCH and DELETE during serialization and it will result in an error if the types in the request body don't match the expected ones in the dto.
 - Type enforcement will be disabled for all other requests e.g. GET as query parameters will always be transferred as